County Deer Advisory Councils

 - CDAC Seats

-Councils are made up of a chair and alternate-chair, who are members of the Wisconsin Conservation Congress, and seven citizens who represent various stakeholder groups.
-To find out if you qualify to serve on your county's CDAC, see the position descriptions below.
+Councils comprise a chair and alternate chair, members of the Wisconsin Conservation Congress and seven citizens representing various stakeholder groups.
+See the position descriptions below to determine if you qualify to serve on your county's CDAC.

-Additionally, they should understand the basic principles of forest management and timber harvest methodologies.
+Additionally, the representative should understand the basic principles of forest management and timber harvest methodologies.
 Examples include someone identified by the county forestry department (if applicable), loggers, private foresters, county or national forest managers, large industrial forest managers, etc.

-The member representing tourism should be actively engaged in the tourism or deer tourism industry within the county including things such as increasing awareness of unique hunting opportunities and experiences, promoting ecotourism, integrating recreational activities with wildlife uses, and enhancing recreational nonhunting opportunities for deer.
+A member representing tourism should be actively engaged in the county's tourism or deer tourism industry and should have experience and expertise regarding increasing awareness of unique hunting opportunities and experiences, promoting ecotourism, integrating recreational activities with wildlife uses, and enhancing recreational non-hunting opportunities for deer.
 Examples include local resort or motel owners, regional or county tourism council members, sporting goods retailers, deer venison processors, Chambers of Commerce employees, etc.

-The member representing transportation should be actively engaged with highway safety and/or deer-vehicle collisions in the county and should consider issues such as deer carcass disposal and deer-vehicle collision reduction and mitigation efforts.
-Examples include a County Highway Commissioner, a County Highway Department representative, a sheriff department or local police officer, local auto or motorcycle association, deer removal contractor, etc.
+A member representing transportation should actively engage with highway safety and deer-vehicle collisions in the county and consider issues such as deer carcass disposal and deer-vehicle collision reduction and mitigation efforts.
+Examples include a County Highway Commissioner, a County Highway Department representative, a sheriff department or local police officer, local auto or motorcycle association, a deer removal contractor, etc.

 - Hunting Organization

-The member representing the hunting community should be actively engaged in local hunting interests and opportunities within their county while considering issues such as community involvement, recruitment and retention of hunters, and the perception of hunting by the non-hunting community.
+A member representing a hunting organization should be affiliated with an organization actively engaged in local hunting interests and opportunities within their county.
+The representative should have experience and expertise in community involvement, recruitment and retention of hunters, and the perception of hunting by the non-hunting community.
 They should also be able to represent the interests of both private land and public land hunters.
-If the county has a county-wide alliance, it is preferable that the alliance endorse the nominee.
-Similarly, if there is not a county-wide alliance, the nominees should have the endorsement of a local conservation club.

 - Deer Management Assistance Program (DMAP)

-The member representing DMAP interests must own or be the authorized representative of the property enrolled in DMAP in order to be considered for that county’s CDAC.
-DMAP council members will represent the interests of all private landowners in the county and be knowledgeable on deer biology and management, principles of wildlife management and local deer densities.
+A member representing DMAP must be enrolled in DMAP in the county to be considered for that county's CDAC.
+The representative should have experience and expertise regarding the interests of private landowners in the county, deer biology and management, wildlife management principles, and local deer densities.